iphys/tmux-onepager/README.md

 This is a one-pager ODP/PDF document about [tmux](https://github.com/tmux/tmux) terminal multiplexer.
 It has basic information about tmux, enough for basic uses.
-It is not designed for heavy use.
+It is not intended to cover everything about tmux.

 Files are distributed under the MIT license.